"

 The Carbon Cycle

-Plants, algae, and some bacteria absorb carbon dioxide (CO₂) from the atmosphere and use it to make food through photosynthesis
+1. Photosynthesis: Plants, algae, and some bacteria absorb carbon dioxide (CO₂) from the atmosphere and use it to make food through photosynthesis.

-Animals eat plants (and other animals), transferring carbon through the food web
+2. Consumption: Animals eat plants (and other animals), transferring carbon through the food web.

-Organisms release CO₂ back into the atmosphere as a byproduct of cellular respiration
+3. Cellular Respiration: Organisms release CO₂ back into the atmosphere as a byproduct of cellular respiration.

-When organisms die, decomposers break down their bodies, returning carbon to the soil and air
+4. Decomposition: When organisms die, decomposers break down their bodies, returning carbon to the soil and air.

-Carbon stored in fossil fuels is released into the atmosphere through human activities (like burning coal and oil)
+5. Combustion: Carbon stored in fossil fuels is released into the atmosphere through human activities (like burning coal and oil).

 Nitrogen is an essential element for all living things.
 It is a key component of amino acids, proteins, and DNA.
 Although nitrogen gas (N₂) makes up about 78% of Earth’s atmosphere, most organisms cannot use it in this form.
 The nitrogen cycle describes how nitrogen moves between the atmosphere, soil, water, and living organisms.

-The cycle begins with nitrogen fixation, a process in which certain bacteria (often found in soil or in the roots of legumes) convert atmospheric nitrogen gas into forms that plants can absorb, such as ammonium (NH₄⁺) or nitrate (NO₃⁻).
+The cycle begins with nitrogen fixation, a process in which certain bacteria (often found in soil or in the roots of legumes) convert atmospheric nitrogen gas into forms that plants can absorb, such as ammonium (NH₄⁺).
+Other bacteria in the soil carry out nitrification, converting ammonium into nitrates (NO₃⁻), which plants can use more easily.

 Plants take up these nitrogen compounds from the soil and use them to build proteins and other important molecules.
 When animals eat plants (or other animals), nitrogen moves through the food web.
 When organisms excrete waste or die, decomposers break down the organic material, returning nitrogen to the soil in the form of ammonium.

-Other bacteria in the soil carry out nitrification, converting ammonium into nitrates, which plants can use more easily.
-Still other bacteria perform denitrification, converting nitrates back into nitrogen gas, which is released into the atmosphere and completes the cycle.
+Other soil bacteria perform denitrification, converting nitrates back into nitrogen gas, which is released into the atmosphere and completes the cycle.

 The main abiotic reservoirs for nitrogen include the atmosphere (as N₂ gas), soil (containing ammonium and nitrate compounds), and water bodies (where nitrogen can accumulate from runoff).
-Human activities—such as the use of synthetic fertilizers and large-scale agriculture—have significantly altered the nitrogen cycle.
-Excess nitrogen from fertilizers can run off into waterways, leading to eutrophication, a process that causes algal blooms and oxygen depletion in aquatic ecosystems.
+Human activities (such as the use of synthetic fertilizers and large-scale agriculture) have significantly altered the nitrogen cycle.
+Excess nitrogen from fertilizers can run off into waterways, leading to eutrophication, a process in which nutrient overload causes rapid algal growth (called algal blooms).
+As the algae multiply, they eventually exhaust the available nutrients and sunlight, especially in dense blooms where light can’t penetrate the water.
+Once the algae die, their decomposition by bacteria consumes large amounts of oxygen from the water, leading to low-oxygen conditions that can suffocate fish and other aquatic organisms.

 The Nitrogen Cycle

-Nitrogen fixing bacteria (in soil or root nodules of legumes) convert nitrogen gas (N₂) from the atmosphere into ammonium (NH₄⁺), a form plants can use.
+• Nitrogen Fixation: Nitrogen-fixing bacteria (in soil or root nodules of legumes) convert nitrogen gas (N₂) from the atmosphere into ammonium (NH₄⁺), a form plants can use.

-Nitrifying bacteria convert ammonium into nitrites (NO₂⁻) and then into nitrates (NO₃⁻), which are more easily absorbed by plants
+• Nitrification: Nitrifying bacteria convert ammonium into nitrites (NO₂⁻) and then into nitrates (NO₃⁻), which are more easily absorbed by plants.

-Plants absorb nitrates from the soil and use them to build proteins and other nitrogen-containing molecules
+• Assimilation: Plants absorb nitrates from the soil and use them to build proteins and other nitrogen-containing molecules.

-Denitrifying bacteria convert nitrates in the soil back into nitrogen gas (N₂), which is released into the atmosphere
+• Denitrification: Denitrifying bacteria convert nitrates in the soil back into nitrogen gas (N₂), which is released into the atmosphere.

 The Phosphorus Cycle